DETAILED ACTION

 The rationale to support a conclusion that the claim would have been obvious is that a particular known technique was recognized as part of the ordinary capabilities of one skilled in the art.
 One of ordinary skill in the art would have been capable of applying this known technique to a known device that was ready for improvement and the results would have been predictable to one of ordinary skill in the art.

-Lee and Huang are considered analogous to the claimed invention because both are from the same field of endeavor of semiconductor display devices.
+Lee, Choi, and Huang are considered analogous to the claimed invention because all are from the same field of endeavor of semiconductor display devices.
 Therefore, it would have been obvious to one of ordinary skill in the art before the effective filing date of the invention to combine the device of Lee with the features of Huang to create a device wherein the second data line is disposed in the second area thereby suppressing light leakage between adjacent sub-pixel areas, and improving a lifetime (Huang, [Abs.]).

 a first color filter (230, Fig 5) provided in (shown in) the first subpixel (SP1);